ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 ### Sizing

 We will support fixed or fractional widths for this column type.
+We will introduce a new mixin for fixed-width support that exposes a `pixel-width` property.
+If this is set, the column will have a fixed width, otherwise it defaults to fractional width.
+There is an undocumented minimum column width, so a client may set `pixel-width` to 1 to end up with that minimum width.

 ### Angular integration